UKPLab/CARE/docs/source/for_developers/frontend/coordinator.rst

 Choice
 ^^^^^^

 The ``Choice`` component displays a dynamic list of items (choices) where each row can be configured individually.
 This component is useful when you want to collect structured data per entry—especially in workflows or assignments where each step or entity may have different options or linked configurations.

 It renders a table layout and allows you to bind form fields per row.

-You must define a source table and optional filters to determine which choices to show.
+While the ``options`` object often points to backend tables and filters (similar to how workflows are stored in the database), it’s important to understand that **in the context of the Choice component, these keys control what is shown, editable, and validated in the UI**:

+- ``table`` – Defines where the component stores and reads the selected/configured entries.
+- ``choices.table`` – Defines the source from which the list of available rows is loaded.
+- ``choices.filter`` – Controls which rows appear at all (static or dynamic rules).
+- ``choices.disabled`` – Prevents specific rows from being selectable or editable while keeping them visible if needed.

 .. tip::